syncfusion-content/javascript-docs/js/RichTextEditor/Getting-Started.md

 The following screenshot is the output of above steps:

-{% include image.html url="/js/RichTextEditor/Getting-Started_images/Getting-Started_img5.png" Caption="RTE with Custom toolbar item"%}
+{% include image.html url="/js/RichTextEditor/Getting-Started_images/Getting-Started_img5.png" Caption="Figure 6: RTE with Custom toolbar item"%}

 ### Validate the Content